Your Model Application

 The average wait is less than one week to hear back about your set, but it can take a bit more time to hear back if we are especially busy.

 Will you photoshop my pictures before you put them up?
-Can I?

 When do I get paid?